CMU-99P-Fall25-Practicum/Omen/README.md

 Spool up the docker container, making sure to map the database created in the last step: `docker run -d -v ./<db output path>.db:/var/lib/grafana/data.db -p 3000:3000 3_omen-output-visualizer-grafana`

-Update the Dashboard.json file with the UID of the sqlite datasource in Grafana (access the datasource in the Grafana UI and copy the string after 'edit': `http://localhost:3000/connections/datasources/edit/<this string>`).
+Finally, update the Dashboard.json file with the UID of the sqlite datasource in Grafana (access the datasource in the Grafana UI and copy the string after 'edit': `http://localhost:3000/connections/datasources/edit/<this string>`).
+Run: `sed -i 's/YOUR UID HERE/<sqlite datasource UID>/gI' timeframeX.json` against every timeframe.json file and the Dashboard.json file.

+For example: `sed -i 's/YOUR UID HERE/P0CD8666848BF286D/gI' timeframe0.json`

 Import a new dashboard and feed in Dashboard.json.
 Tada!